So you want to move to Belize… and you’re thinking of buying land in Belize.

 For some the idea is simply to “land bank” in order to subdivide and sell the parcels they don’t need.

-Nature Reserves: In the past, national nature-reserve land has been sold.
+In the past, national nature-reserve land has been sold.
 When it’s sold again, the seller often doesn’t warn the next buyers that the environmental restrictions on construction would make building costs prohibitive or impossible.
-If this is a concern, get a declaration from the owner that the land is not part of a reserve, and have your lawyer check this as well during the title search.
+If this is a concern, get a declaration from the owner that the land is not part of a reserve, and have your lawyer check this during the title search.

-Crown Reserves or Queens Land: Land within 66 feet of any major body of water in Belize is designated “Queens Land” (stemming from the old maritime law stating that no sailor can be denied docking in times of distress).
+Land within 66 feet of any major body of water in Belize is designated Queensland (stemming from the old maritime law stating that no sailor can be denied docking in times of distress).
 This land is public land and cannot be owned, even if it’s right in front of your house.
-You can use it non-exclusively for your own purposes if you like, but it’s illegal to build permanent structures on it, and anyone can walk on it or use it (though they can’t legally walk over your property to get there).
+You can use it nonexclusively for your own purposes if you like, but it’s illegal to build permanent structures on it, and anyone can walk on it or use it (though they can’t legally walk over your property to get there).

-Road Reserves: Roads are often legally much wider than the narrow, paved section you see and drive on.
+Roads are often legally much wider than the narrow, paved section you see and drive on.
 Just because your wall is 10 feet from the edge of the road doesn’t mean your fence or wall (or house) isn’t on public property.
 This happened just recently in the next village over.
-People didn’t survey to see their actual boundaries when they bought the property, they just assumed that the fence lines they saw were the legal lines.
-When the road was widened to its legal width people lost concrete walls, old trees, pump houses, and acres of land they thought they owned.
+People didn’t survey to see their actual boundaries when they bought their property and just assumed that the fence lines they saw were the legal lines.
+When the road was widened to its legal width, property owners lost concrete walls, old trees, pump houses, and acres of land they thought was theirs.
 Check your borders before you build.

 (This is much less a concern for those buying in a planned community, as the survey is recent and the developer will know his own boundaries.)